tjadams/Coding-Problems/dsalgo/README.md

 - Nodes must know about other nodes so they're not independant
 - Hard to traverse backwards in a singly LL

-#### Runner technique
+#### Runner technique a.k.a Tortoise & Hare
 Iterate through LL with 2 pointers.
 One pointer is ahead of the other.
 Usually one pointer iterates one element at a time and the other iterates two elements at a time.
-This is useful for many LL problems where you want to weave elements together or determine the size of a list.
+This is useful for many LL problems where you want to weave elements together, determine the size of a list, detect a cycle

 #### Example usages that work uniquely well with this data structure
 - Making a better queue/stack